group-2

 Get Your China Visa for Indians via Teleport

-A Teleport Relationship Manager will help you collect all the essential documents for your China tourist visa application.
+3. Gather Required Documents: A Teleport Relationship Manager will help you collect all the essential documents for your China tourist visa application.
 Applicants from southern regions should apply in Mumbai, while those from northern regions of India should apply in Delhi.
 So, if you're applying for your China tourist visa through the Delhi Consular Office, please courier all necessary documents to the nearest Teleport office.
 However, if you're applying through the Mumbai Consular Office, you'll need to visit in person to submit your biometrics.

-For people applying through the Mumbai Consular Office - We will arrange an appointment for you based on availability for you to visit and submit your documents and biometrics physically.
+4. Appointment: For people applying through the Mumbai Consular Office - We will arrange an appointment for you based on availability for you to visit and submit your documents and biometrics physically.
 For people applying through the Delhi Consular Office - Your Relationship Manager will schedule a China visa appointment at the visa application centre and will also submit the documents on your behalf.

 Once the embassy approves your application, Teleport will notify you via WhatsApp and email.
 You can, then download your visa directly from the Teleport Dashboard.

-Apply Through the Official Government Portal
+Apply through the Chinese Official Government Portal

 Step 1: Identify Visa Type